mgcooper/baseflow/README.md

 ## Get started

-Toolbox functions are located in the `+bfra` namespace package folder.
-To see a list of toolbox functions, type `help +bfra` at the command line then press enter.
-To see the help for a specific function, click on any of the hyperlinks, or type `help bfra.function_name` at the command line then press enter.
+Toolbox functions are located in the `+baseflow` namespace folder.
+To see a list of toolbox functions, type `help +baseflow` at the command line then press enter.
+To see the help for a specific function, click on any of the hyperlinks, or type `help baseflow.function_name` at the command line then press enter.

 Toolbox documentation and examples are also available in the Matlab help browser.
 To get started, in your Matlab command window:

-- Type `bfra.help()` to open the toolbox documentation in the help browser.
+- Type `baseflow.help()` to open the toolbox documentation in the help browser.
-- Type `bfra.help('function_name')` to open documentation for a specific function.
+- Type `baseflow.help('function_name')` to open documentation for a specific function.
-- Type `doc bfra` or try `doc +bfra` to see the package contents in the help browser.
+- Type `doc baseflow` or try `doc +baseflow` to see the package contents in the help browser.
 - If the documentation does not open in the help browser, try `doc` without any arguments, then scroll down to "Supplemental Software" and click on "Baseflow Recession Analysis Toolbox".
-You can also try `docsearch bfra`.
+You can also try `docsearch baseflow`.

 In addition to the toolbox documentation and examples provided in the Matlab help browser, there are several notebooks in `demos/`.
-The notebook `bfra_demo_kuparuk.mlx` replicates the analysis in the paper [Detecting Permafrost Active Layer Thickness Change From Nonlinear Baseflow Recession](https://doi.org/10.1029/2022WR033154).
+The notebook `baseflow_demo_kuparuk.mlx` replicates the analysis in the paper [Detecting Permafrost Active Layer Thickness Change From Nonlinear Baseflow Recession](https://doi.org/10.1029/2022WR033154).
 Several other notebooks in the `demos` folder demonstrate how to use the toolbox functions, each of which are also available as html files in the `docs` folder, and are viewable in the Matlab help browser.
 All demos are available as live `.mlx` files compatible with Matlab, and as `.m` files compatible with both Matlab and Octave in the `demos/mfiles` folder.

 ## Contribute